EMSL-Computing/ftmsRanalysis/README.md

 ## Tutorial:

-To get started, see the package documentation and function reference located [here](http://EMSL-Computing.github.io/ftmsRanalysis).
+To get started, see the package documentation and function reference located at http://EMSL-Computing.github.io/ftmsRanalysis.

 ## Data: